biosimulators/Biosimulators_OpenCOR/docs-src/about.rst

 Development team
 ----------------
 This package was developed by the `Karr Lab <https://www.karrlab.org>`_ at the Icahn School of Medicine at Mount Sinai and the `Center for Reproducible Biomedical Modeling <https://reproduciblebiomodels.org/>`_.
-OpenCOR was developed by the `Alan Garny <https://opencor.ws/team.html>`_ at the University of Auckland.
+OpenCOR was developed by `Alan Garny <https://opencor.ws/team.html>`_ at the University of Auckland.

 Questions and comments
 -------------------------
 Please contact the `BioSimulators Team <mailto:info@biosimulators.org>`_ with any questions or comments about the command-line program or Docker image.
-Please contact the `OpenCOR Team <https://opencor.ws/contactUs.htmlp>`_ with any questions or comments about OpenCOR.
+Please contact the `OpenCOR Team <https://opencor.ws/contactUs.html>`_ with any questions or comments about OpenCOR.